-Talk about sensitive issues with children is always one of the biggest challenges for parents because lots of parents don’t know how to say it in a way that can help their children can understand the issue effectively but at the same time still keep the talking atmosphere warm and easy.
+Therefore, talk to children about sensitive topics is always one of the biggest challenges for parents because lots of parents don’t know how to say it in a way that can help their children can understand the issue effectively but at the same time still keep the talking atmosphere warm and easy.

 However, parents cannot become so frightened that they silently watch their children groping around the world around themselves, especially at puberty with lots of physiological and psychological changes, and children need you more than ever.